tacerus/vyos-documentation/docs/contributing/build-vyos.rst

 * Intel NIC drivers
 * Inter QAT

-Each of those modules holds a dependency on the kernel version and if you are lucky enough to receive an ISO build error which sounds like:
+Each of these modules holds a dependency on the kernel version and if you are lucky enough, you receive an ISO build error which sounds like:

 .. code-block:: none